tjjones6/Physics-361-Final-Project/README.md

-# Reduced-Order Modeling with Deep Learning: Flow Reconstruction for External Aerodynamics and Thermal Convection
+# Reduced-Order Modeling with Deep Learning: Flow Reconstruction for External Aerodynamics and Natural Convection

 ## Overview

 This repository contains the materials associated with the project titled:

-> **Reduced-Order Modeling with Deep Learning: Flow Reconstruction for External Aerodynamics and Thermal Convection**
+> **Reduced-Order Modeling with Deep Learning: Flow Reconstruction for External Aerodynamics and Natural Convection**

 The project combines high-fidelity computational fluid dynamics (CFD), Proper Orthogonal Decomposition (POD), and deep neural networks (DNNs) to develop real-time surrogate models of turbulent thermal-fluid flows.
 The goal is to enable rapid and accurate prediction of complex fluid dynamics with significantly reduced computational costs.